 Is an advance reservation required?

 Yes.
 Timed-entry reservations are required for all guests.
 We strongly recommend you make your reservations online or by phone in advance with a small service fee.
-Reservations can also be made on-site at the box office with no service fee, but availability and your preferred entry time are not guaranteed for in-person reservations.
+Day of reservations can also be made on-site at the box office with no service fee, but availability and your preferred entry time are not guaranteed for in-person reservations.

 Where can I make timed-entry reservations in advance?